-Claustrophobia environments treat the fear of closed spaces in situations where your patient feels shut in and escaping might be difficult.
-These environments allow for standardization, repetition and complete control over exposure parameters, including the number of people, distance between the walls, elevator malfunctions and more.
+Claustrophobia environments work over the fear of closed spaces in situations where your patient feels shut in and escaping might be difficult.
+These environments allow for repetition and complete control over exposure parameters, including the number of people, distance between the walls, elevator malfunctions and more.

 Your patient finds themselves inside an elevator.
 They can enter or leave as many times as they would like.
 You can modify their experience through the presence or the absence of people and the possibility of an elevator malfunction.